filerjs/filer/README.md

 * IndexedDB - filer/shims/providers/default.js
 * Memory - filer/shims/providers/memory.js

-Though it's technically optional, it is recommended to include an alias for fsprovider in your webpack config.
+Though it's technically optional, it is recommended to include an alias for fsProvider in your webpack config.
 This will prevent webpack from logging unnecessary warnings.

-If you wish to use your own file system provider with the node.js [fs module](http://nodejs.org/api/fs.html) shim, it will be necessary to include an alias for fsprovider which points to your providers implementation.
+If you wish to use your own file system provider with the node.js [fs module](http://nodejs.org/api/fs.html) shim, it will be necessary to include an alias for fsProvider which points to your providers implementation.
 This can be done as follows:

 ```javascript